Surf fishing is constantly growing as one of the most popular forms of fishing.

 One of the reasons you’ll want a larger rod and reel setup is in case a monster fish bites and you’re in for the fight of your life.

 The other reason as to why you’d want a longer, bigger setup is because you need to be able to cast out far enough to avoid the strong waves and currents that might wash your bait inland.
 Also, be sure to use a rod holder to make sure your bait stays still and your rod isn’t pulled out to sea.

 4. Go Heavy

 You should already be using a larger rod and reel, so don’t be shy about going big and heavy with your tackle.
-Unless you’re goal is to just catch smaller fish, it’s a good idea to rig your rod and reel with heavy line, large sinkers and hooks and a good shock leader for surf casting.
+Unless you’re goal is to just catch smaller fish, it’s a good idea to rig your rod and reel with heavy line, large sinkers and hooks and a good shock leader.

 A visit to any local bait shop will help you determine the best kind of bait and tackle to use for surf fishing.
 If you’re going to be fishing in an area with a strong current, you might want to use a spider weight, which is a sinker that has copper arms sticking out that will dig into the sand and prevent your bait from drifting too much.

 Many of the fish you’re after when surf fishing are cruising the shoreline in search of naturally occurring baitfish and other meals.
 You can find the surf fishing baits such as shrimp, squid, or any kind of cut bait like cigar minnows or mullet at your local tackle shop.

 Many game fish species found in the surf at local beaches see these baits as a lucky find and an irresistible meal, especially if the area is seldom fished.

 Tailor your surf fishing bait selection based on what you plan to catch—if you’re hoping to catch large bull redfish or sharks, be sure to go very big with hooks, line and sinker.
 If you’re fishing for smaller catches, it’s fine to use tackle that fit your needs.